Collins1Kibet/Breast-Cancer-Detection-Deep-Learning/README.md

 A new data point is created and standardized.
 The model is used to predict the label of the new data point.
 The predicted label is printed.

 #### Conclusion
-This Jupyter notebook demonstrates how to use machine learning to detect breast cancer.
-The model achieved an accuracy of 96% on the test data.
+This code uses machine learning to detect breast cancer.